bowen-gao/bowen-gao.github.io/_pages/about.md

   {% assign author = site.data.authors[page.author] %}{% else %}{% assign author = site.author %}
 {% endif %}

-I am a first-year Computer Science PhD student at Tsinghua University, supervised by Professor [Ya-Qin Zhang](https://scholar.google.com/citations?user=mDOMfxIAAAAJ&hl=en) and Professor [Yanyan Lan](https://yanyanlan.com/).
+I am a Computer Science PhD student at Tsinghua University, supervised by Professor [Ya-Qin Zhang](https://scholar.google.com/citations?user=mDOMfxIAAAAJ&hl=en) and Professor [Yanyan Lan](https://yanyanlan.com/).
 My research focuses on AI for Drug Discovery, particularly deep learning models for small molecule and protein representation and generation.

 Before beginning my PhD, I worked as a Research Engineer at [Tsinghua AIR](https://air.tsinghua.edu.cn/en/) from September 2022 to August 2024.
 Prior to that, I worked as a Machine Learning Engineer at [Bytedance](https://www.bytedance.com/en) from June 2021 to September 2022, where I specialized in Recommendation Systems.